Post by: Jennifer Schultz, ECO Canada

 - Building a business case for implementing new technologies.

 Want a job in the Energy Sector?
-Learn how the ECO Job Seeker Playbook can help you get there with tips and tools for job searching in the environmental sector.
+Learn how the Essential Skills For Job Seekers course can help you get there with tips and tools for job searching in the environmental sector.